dnllvrvz/dnllvrvz.github.io/about.md

 <h2>Lastly, Initial Conditions</h2>

-<p>What is more nonlinear than finishing with the beginning?</p>
+<p><small><i>What is more nonlinear than finishing with the beginning?</i></small></p>

-<p>My story in this planet starts in one of the largest peripheral cities of São Paul, Brazil.
+<p>My story in this planet starts in one of the largest peripheral cities of São Paulo, Brazil.
 Growing up in the beautiful and creative caos of <a href="https://www.openstreetmap.org/search?query=carapicu%C3%ADba#map=13/-23.5473/-46.8452">Carapicuíba</a>, I learned a great deal about self-organization and complexity long before hearing about such concepts.</p>

-<p>By the age of 15, I was lucky (and competent?) enough to attend <a href="http://www.sidarta.org.br/colegio/pt/">Sidarta</a> - one of the best private schools in the country - with a fully paid scholarship through the NGO <a href="https://www.ismart.org.br/">ISMART</a>, breaking many cycles in the history of my family and starting a new phase of my journey.</p>
+<p>By the age of 15, I was lucky (and competent?) enough to attend <a href="http://www.sidarta.org.br/colegio/pt/">Sidarta</a> - one of the best private schools in the country - with a fully paid scholarship through the NGO <a href="https://www.ismart.org.br/">ISMART</a>, breaking many cycles in the history of my family and marking a new phase of my journey.</p>

 <p>From then on, I kept on learning and growing through scholarships.
 I can't help being very proud of them,
 so I think they deserve to be here as well:</p>